-Full-time students can complete the Differentiated Instruction - Students with Disabilities degree in 16 months (on campus) or 2 years (Buffalo Center).
+Full-time students can complete the Differentiated Instruction - Special Education degree in 16 months (on campus) or 2 years (Buffalo Center).
 (Maximum allowable time to complete degree is six calendar years prior to the date on which the degree is to be awarded.)